Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: Experiments

-Fig. \ref{fig:initial_detection_error} shows the error as the distance of the estimated state to the true state in meters of a representative detection.
+FIGURE \ref{fig:initial_detection_error} shows the moment the drone gets tracked by the delta position PF, by plotting the error as the distance of the estimated state to the true state in meters of a representative detection.
 The average of the standard deviation of the particles in each dimension is also plotted (denoted as $\sigma_{particles}$).

-When there is no incoming measurement only the predict step of the particle filter is performed.
-This adds a random zero mean noise with a set $\sigma_{pred}$ to the particles which increases the overall $\sigma_{particles}$.
-In all of our experiments $\sigma_{pred}=0.1\;m$, which turned out to be a good compromise between being able to track fast-moving drones and providing accurate measurements.

 While the drone is out of the FoV of the LiDAR sensor, the particles remain idle, only influenced by the added noise in the predict step which results in a slowly inflating particle cloud with a slowly rising $\sigma_{particles}$.
 In this case, the MAV is resting on the floor and, because of its small size, is hidden inside the background model.
-As the drone starts hovering and measurements of it arrive at around 2.5 seconds the particles gather and allow for the first good estimation.
-Parallel with this the $\sigma_{particles}$ of the estimation drops sharply.
-The tracking can be considered stable when $\sigma_{particles}$ is around the parameter $\sigma_{pred}$. $\sigma_{particles}$ increases with about $\sigma_{pred}$ in the first iterations, so the tracking is stable if it is under $\sigma_{threshold}=1.5\times\sigma_{pred}$ which is also shown in the figure.
+As the drone starts hovering and measurements of it arrive at around $2\;s$ the particles gather and allow for the first good estimation.
+Parallel with this, the $\sigma_{particles}$ of the estimation drops sharply.
+This means the drone is tracked.